StatisticalRethinkingJulia/DynamicHMCModels.jl/README.md

 This package implements the models using [DynamicHMC](https://github.com/tpapp/DynamicHMC.jl).

+## Note

+Master is being converted to future DynamicHMC.
+WIP!!

 ## Acknowledgements

 Tamas Papp has been very helpful during the development og the DynamicHMC versions of the models.